RobertoRoos/sawIntuitiveResearchKitWiki/FootPedals.md

 # Wiring

 To minimize the amount of soldering we simply cut one DB 15 extension cable in two (one cable per foot pedal).
-The wiring for two foot pedals (i.e., without the optional 3rd foot pedal for camera +/-) can be seen in the following picture:
+The wiring for two foot pedals (i.e., without the optional 3rd foot pedal for camera +/-) can be seen in the following picture (credit: Christian Hernandez):

    ![](/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/foot/dVRK-foot-pedal-wiring.jpg)